 - When visiting mosques, you need to cover down to your wrists and ankles.
 We didn’t end up going inside any mosques on our tour.

 - Marrakesh, Tangier, and Fez all seemed to have enough tourists that wore whatever they wanted.
 I covered up as much as possible to avoid unwanted attention.
 Even if you’re traveling with a group of guys, you may still get harassed.

 - How people dress depends on the trip and location.
 Our New Zealand trip was very casual, but on this trip, people were dressing up to go out to dinners, bars, and clubs.
 You might want to consider packing dressier clothes.

 - Bring something red and black to wear on Flamenco Night (it’s a paid optional dinner)

-- There is a Moroccan Belly Dancing Dinner (paid optional) where people bought Moroccan attire to wear.
+- There is a Moroccan Belly Dancing Dinner (paid optional) where people bought Moroccan attire.

 - Bring enough cash to tip your tour guide, driver, and local guides.
 The recommended amount is 2 euros per day per staff.
-In addition to our main tour guide and driver, there was one local guide in Morocco that stayed with us for 5 days and a local guide in Fez that took you through the Medina.
-That adds up to a total of at least 72 euros (144 for both Jacob and I).
+In addition to our main tour guide and driver, one local guide in Morocco stayed with us for 5 days, and a local guide in Fez took you through the Medina.
+That adds up to at least 72 euros (144 for both Jacob and me).

-If you’re looking for other options to for guided trips, check out these Spain Morocco Portugal Tours.
+If you’re looking for other options for guided trips, check out these Spain Morocco Portugal Tours.